 ► This also means that a portion of Urban Decay profits do go to L’oreal.

 You will want to take some time to decide for yourself if you want to support L’oreal, Urban Decay, and other brands whose parent companies are not cruelty-free or who sale in China.
-Personally, I choose to support brands like Urban Decay whose parent companies I don’t consider to be cruelty-free because I admire them (Urban Decay, and others like them) for holding on to their values and refusing to sale out!
+Personally, I choose to support brands like Urban Decay whose parent companies I don’t consider to be cruelty-free because I admire them (Urban Decay, and others like them) for holding on to their values and not letting their parent company run the show.

 But like I said, this is a personal choice for everyone and I would never judge you for not feeling the same.